-All of that fun aside, the final result turned out really well so I thought I would share what I did as a testament to the fact that chili is s-i-m-p-l-e to make and nearly impossible to mess up.
-The dietitian in me loves that chili is packed with fiber because of the beans - which are a total nutrition rockstar by the way.
+All of that aside, the final product that I threw together in a hurry actually turned out really well so I thought I would share what I did as a testament to the fact that chili is s-i-m-p-l-e to make and nearly impossible to mess up.
+The dietitian in me loves that chili is packed with fiber because of the beans - which are a total nutrition rockstar.
 In addition to the fiber they also provide plant-based protein, folate, potassium, magnesium, and iron.
 All of this to say, if you like beans, you should probably be eating more of them.

 Chili is also one of those dishes that basically acts as a vehicle for vegetables because it's total comfort food, but you can really pack in the fresh produce (great for all of you self-proclaimed veggie haters out there).
 It comes together fast, reheats well for leftovers and most importantly, is just plain delicious.